Jessica Ennis-Hill

+Since retiring from athletic competition, Ennis-Hill has appeared as an athletics commentator and studio pundit for the BBC.
+She has also worked as an entrepreneur and created several fitness apps specialising in women's health and training.

 Early life and family

 Born in Sheffield on 28 January 1986, Ennis-Hill is one of two daughters of Vinnie Ennis and Alison Powell.
 She has a younger sister, Carmel.
-Her father is a Jamaican self-employed painter and decorator, while her English mother is a social worker from Derbyshire.
+Her father is a Jamaican self-employed painter and decorator, who was born in Linstead in the parish of St. Catherine and migrated to Sheffield, England at 13 years old.
+Her English mother is a social worker from Derbyshire.
 Her father did some sprinting at school, whilst her mother favoured the high jump.

 They introduced her to athletics by taking her to a Start:Track event at the Don Valley Stadium during the 1996 school summer holidays.
 She won her first athletics prize, a pair of trainers.
 There she met Toni Minichiello, who was to become her coach.

-Ennis-Hill took to the sport immediately and joined the City of Sheffield and Dearne Athletic Club the following year, aged 11.
-In November 2000, aged 14, she won the Sheffield Federation for School Sports Whitham Award for the best performance by a Sheffield athlete at the National Schools Championships, where she won the high jump competition.
+Ennis-Hill took to the sport immediately and joined the City of Sheffield and Dearne Athletic Club the following year, at the age of 11.
+In November 2000, at the age of 14, she won the Sheffield Federation for School Sports Whitham Award for the best performance by a Sheffield athlete at the National Schools Championships, where she won the high jump competition.
 Growing up in the Highfield area of Sheffield, Ennis attended Sharrow Primary School and King Ecgbert School in Dore, where she took her GCSEs and moved on to the sixth form, where she studied three A-Levels, before going on to study psychology at the University of Sheffield, graduating in 2007 with a 2:2.

 Ennis's full-time coach throughout her career was UK Athletics national coach for combined events Antonio 'Toni' Minichiello, who coached her since she was eleven years old.
 She also received specialist javelin coaching from World Championships bronze medallist and European Championships silver medallist Mick Hill.